aditichougule/LRU-CACHE/README.md

 Small implementation quirks and suggestions

-- The Node class stores the key so when removing the LRU node we can remove its key from the map.
+- The Node class now stores generic `K` and `V` so the cache works with any object types for keys and values.
-- The class is intentionally simple: it uses primitive ints for key/value to match tests.
-If you generalize to generics, remember to implement equals/hashCode correctly on keys or use the existing hash behavior.
+- `get(K)` returns `V` (or `null`) on miss.
+To preserve the original tests the implementation currently returns `Integer.valueOf(-1)` on miss if the cache is used with `Integer` values; if you prefer a cleaner API, consider changing `get` to return `Optional<V>` or update callers to expect `null` on miss.
+- `toString()` is provided for debugging and prints entries from MRU to LRU.
+- The class is not thread-safe.
+For concurrent use, add synchronization, use concurrent data structures, or provide a thread-safe wrapper.

 ## Complexity